xilen0x/42_minishell/README.md

 ## Minishell Project

-The **minishell** project involves creating a simplified version of a shell, similar to bash, with the following functionalities:
+The **minishell** project involves creating a simplified version of a shell, similar to bash, that efficiently handles command execution, redirections, pipes, and signals, while implementing essential built-in commands with the following functionalities:

 #### User Interface
 - Displays a prompt when waiting for a new command.